-William A. Brown is a professor at the Bush School of Government and Public Service at Texas A&M University and holds the Mary Julia and George Jordan Professorship.
-He serves as the program director for the Certificate in Nonprofit Management.
-He teaches the Nonprofit Management, Social Innovation, Entrepreneurship, Human Resource Management, and Capstone courses.
-He received a bachelor of science degree in education from Northeastern University with a concentration in human services.
-He earned his master's and doctorate in organizational psychology from Claremont Graduate University.
-Prior to joining Texas A&M University, he was an assistant professor at Arizona State University, where he worked as the program coordinator of their Certificate in Nonprofit Management and Leadership and was an affiliated faculty member with the Center for Nonprofit Leadership and Management.
+William A. Brown is a professor at the Bush School of Government & Public Service at Texas A&M University and holds the Mary Julia and George Jordan Professorship.
+He serves as the Director of the Center for Nonprofits and Philanthropy.
+He teaches Nonprofit Management, Social Innovation and Entrepreneurship, Human Resource Management, and Capstone courses.
+He received a Bachelor of Science Degree in Education from Northeastern University with a concentration in Human Services.
+He earned his Master's and Doctorate in Organizational Psychology from Claremont Graduate University.
 He has worked with numerous organizations in the direct provision of services, consulting, and board governance.
 He served on the board of the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) from 2007-2012 and chaired the Education Committee from 2009-2011.
 His research focuses on nonprofit governance, strategy, and organizational effectiveness.
 He has authored numerous research articles, technical reports, and several practice-oriented publications.
 Examples of his work include exploring the association between board and organizational performance and developing the concept of mission attachment.
 Publication outlets include Nonprofit and Voluntary Sector Quarterly, Nonprofit Management & Leadership, International Journal of Volunteer Administration, and Public Performance and Management Review.
 He has completed an edited volume entitled Nonprofit Governance: Innovative Perspectives and Approaches (Routledge, July 2013) with Chris Cornforth.
 A textbook entitled Strategic Management in Nonprofit Organizations was published in March 2014 (Jones & Bartlett).